-A non-degree seeking student is an individual who is not eligible to register in a CCAF AAS degree program, but one who is completing, or has completed, a CCAF credit-bearing course.
-This is normally a degreed enlisted Airmen and Guardians, member of another service (US or international), officer, or DoD civilian employee.
-The non-degree seeking student can obtain a CCAF transcript upon course completion.
+A non-degree seeking student is an individual who is not eligible to register in a CCAF AAS degree program, but one who completed a CCAF credit-bearing course.
+This is normally a degreed enlisted Airman and Guardian, member of an other military service (US or international), officer, or DoD civilian employee.
+The non-degree seeking student may obtain a CCAF transcript.

 For individuals that do not have a CCAF student record established and is requesting a CCAF transcript for the first time, the individual must provide their full name, SSN, date of birth, branch of service (if military), and a copy of the course completion certificate(s).
 Documents may be e-mailed to registrar.ccaf@us.af.mil or mailed to: